psomer048/Trace-rag-defense/results/models/README.md

 - `src/poison_rf.pkl`

 It should point to the active scorer so older commands do not silently fall back to the old legacy model.

-## Archived scorers

-Non-`gs4` scorer artifacts are moved under:

-- `PENDING_FOR_USER/cleanup_round_20260503/results_nonessential/archive_non_gs4/`

-These are archived for provenance and replay only, and should not be used as the default scorer in current runs.